University of South Dakota: History

 The University of South Dakota was founded in 1862 by the Dakota Territorial Legislature which authorized the establishment of the University at Vermillion.
 The authorization was unfunded, however, and classes did not begin until 20 years later under the auspices of the privately incorporated University of Dakota, created with support from the citizens of Clay County.
 Ephraim Epstein served as the first president and primary faculty member in the institution that opened in loaned space in downtown Vermillion.
 Before 1883 ended, the university had moved into Old Main, and the first public board was appointed to govern the institution.

-Enrollment increased to 69 students by the end of 1883, and, by the time South Dakota became the 40th state in 1889, USD boasted an enrollment of 500 students.
+Enrollment increased to 69 students by the end of 1883, and, by the time South Dakota became the 40th state in 1889, the university boasted an enrollment of 500 students.
+The school's name was updated in 1891 to reflect the division of the Dakota Territory, becoming the University of South Dakota.
 USD's first academic unit, the College of Arts and Sciences, was established in 1883.
 The School of Law began offering classes in 1901; the School of Medicine in 1907; Continuing Education in 1916; the Graduate School in 1927; and the College of Fine Arts in 1931.
 The School of Business began offering classes in 1927 and has been continuously accredited by the Association to Advance Collegiate Schools of Business (AACSB) since 1949.

 It is the state's oldest public university and is one of six universities governed by the South Dakota Board of Regents.
 USD has been accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools since 1913 and is a member of the Association of Public and Land-Grant Universities.
 The school houses the state's only law and medical schools and the lone College of Fine Arts.

-USD is also home to the state's oldest and largest political science department.
-Within the program is the Farber Fund, named for storied university professor emeritus Dr. William O. Farber, which provides subsidy to political science and criminal justice majors to attend conferences, participate in study tours, complete internships, and study abroad.

-The Sanford School of Medicine, a community-based program, emphasizes family medicine and primary care with the support and participation by practicing physicians and community hospitals throughout the state.
-Community hospitals and clinics provide teaching sites and the practicing physicians are teachers.
-The Lee Medical Sciences building houses the basic science education.